-Here you are in church on a beautiful Sunday morning, while your friends are out jetskiing.
+Congratulations, you are here on a beautiful Sunday morning, while your friends are out jetskiing.
 There was always pressure to keep up with the Joneses.
 But in the era of social media, Facebook & Instagram, the Jones, Smiths, Johnsons, and everyone else have a profile, and every day you can see their beauty and love.... their perfect family.... and their beautiful new house.
-You're here on a Sunday while they're out golfing or at the beach.
-You are trying to keep myself pure.
-You're serving and tithing and sacrificing, and they're living for themselves.
+I'm here on a Sunday while they're out golfing or at the beach.
+I am trying to keep myself pure.
+I'm serving.
+I'm tithing.
+They're living for themselves.
 And it seems to be working just fine for them.
 Remind me again why I'm here?